DFKI-NI/syclops/paper.md

 # Architecture and Implementation

 Syclops is implemented in Python and uses Blender's Python API for 3D scene creation and rendering.
-The pipeline consists of several key components:
+The pipeline consists of several key components (compare Fig. 1 for an overview):

 1. Job Configuration: A YAML-based system for defining scene composition, sensor properties, and output types.
 2. Asset Management: A module for organizing and accessing 3D models, textures, and materials.